Theoretical analysis of the leptonic decays $B\to \ell \ell \ell'\bar\nu_{\ell'}$: Discussion and Conclusions

-3. We obtained numerical predictions for the differential and integrated branching ratios of the $B\to l^+l^-l'\nu'$ decays.
-The uncertainties in these predictions come from the two main sources: (i) The uncertainty in the parameter $\lambda_B$, which mainly governs the behaviour of the differential distributions at small $q^2\le 0.4$ GeV$^2$.
-We allow the parameter $\lambda_B$ to vary in the range $\lambda_B=0.35-0.65$ GeV (the lower values of this range has been advocated in several analyses \cite{korchemsky,beneke1} whereas the upper values of $\lambda_B$ is obtained in explicit model calculations \cite{kou,mn2004}). (ii) The uncertainties in the $B\to \omega, \rho$ weak form factors $V,A_1,A_2$, which mainly govern the differential distributions in the region of $q^2=0.4-0.9$ GeV$^2$.
-In the numerical estimates we make use the recent results from \cite{gubernari2019} and took into account the suppression of the $B\to \omega$ form factors compared to the corresponding $B\to \rho$ form factors according to \cite{ballzwicky2005}.
-Taking into account the uncertainties mentioned above, we obtain the following estimates
+(i) The uncertainty in the parameter $\lambda_B$, which governs the behaviour of the $q^2$-differential distributions at small $q^2\le 0.4$ GeV$^2$ but has an impact on the $q'^2$-distributions in the broad range of $q'^2$.
+We allow the parameter $\lambda_B$ to vary in the range $\lambda_B=0.35-0.65$ GeV (the lower values of this range has been advocated in several analyses \cite{korchemsky,beneke1,zwicky2021} whereas the upper values of $\lambda_B$ is obtained in explicit model calculations \cite{kou,mn2004}).